smakam/lampapp/README.md

 # lampapp
-LAMP stack using Packer and Terraform
+LAMP stack using Vagrant, Packer and Terraform